cs210/2025-Unusual-4/documentation.md

    - Query is sent to AI service via SendQueryToOpenAIStreaming/SendQueryToClaudeStreaming
    - Response is streamed back and displayed incrementally
    - Code blocks are extracted via ProcessCodeBlocksInMessage
-   - Apply buttons are added for each code block

 2. **Code Application Flow:**
-   - User clicks Apply button for a code block
-   - System extracts file path and code content
+   - System extracts file path and code content through ProcessAndApplyCodeEdits
-   - ApplyCodeEdit validates file path and handles file I/O
+   - ApplyEditToFile applies or creates the code edits for a Unity file
    - Unity's AssetDatabase is refreshed to recognize changes
    - Success/error message is displayed to user

+3. **Context:**
+   - @Context Button implements hierarchical context management that traverses the Unity scene graph and project asset database
+   - Captures code files, GameObject properties, component configurations, and inheritance hierarchies
+   - Serializes scene structure and code into a compact JSON representation to add to user queries
+   - Maintains persistent file references across editor sessions, with async I/O operations
+   - Quick Context Toggle injects current scene and code data into prompts

-3. **Scene Analysis Flow:**
+5. **Scene Analysis Flow:**
-   - User requests scene analysis via context menu
+   - User requests scene analysis via menu
    - System calls appropriate SceneAnalysisIntegration methods
    - Analysis results are formatted as markdown
    - Results are added to chat history and displayed
-   - Results may be included in subsequent AI queries

 ## Extension Points